ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.fr-fr.md

 - Test the behaviour
 - Visualize the events in UI

-You can use the *Reset cluster- function in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr){.external} to reinitialize your cluster before following this tutorial.
+You can use the *Reset cluster* function in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements